-Defined: At a basic level, inflation is an increase in the price of goods and services.
-As a good or service increases in price, your purchasing power to buy that same item decreases over time.
-The higher the inflation, the more your money loses value.
+Inflation is an increase in the prices of goods and services.
+As prices rise, your purchasing power decreases, meaning you can buy fewer goods and services with the same amount of money.
+The higher the inflation rate, the more your money loses value.

-Measured: Economists measure inflation in many ways, but the most widely used is the Consumer Price Index (CPI).
-In laypeople’s terms, CPI is the average price increase for a consumer’s market basket of goods and services.
-CPI is broken down into specific categories, such as food, energy, shelter, and transportation.
+Economists measure inflation in many ways, but the most common measure is the Consumer Price Index (CPI).
+The CPI measures the average change in prices for a basket of goods and services that are commonly purchased by consumers.
+The CPI is broken down into several categories, such as food, energy, shelter, and transportation.

 The Federal Reserve—“The Fed”—is the organization tasked with keeping inflation in line.
 The Fed’s goal for long-term inflation is 2%; however, we’re well above that mark.